duckhq/docs/input/docs/collectors/octopus-deploy.md

 Title: Octopus Deploy
 Order: 3
+Description: This collector collect deployments from Octopus Deploy
 ---

-The Octopus Deploy collector collect deployments from an [Octopus Deploy server](https://octopus.com).
+This collector collect deployments from an [Octopus Deploy server](https://octopus.com).

 # Example